getodk/docs/docs/collect-forms.rst

 Pulling Forms into Briefcase
 -----------------------------

 :doc:`ODK Briefcase  <briefcase-using>` is a desktop application that can be used to pull filled forms to your local computer.
 You will first need to :ref:`transfer the filled forms to your computer <pull-from-collect>`.
-This will not update the state of the form to :formstate:`Sent`.
+This will not update the state of the form to `Sent`.

 .. _deleting-forms: